-The 2008 Summer Academies in Math, Science and Technology are being offered at 17 of Oklahoma’s colleges and universities in June, July and August.
-Twenty-two different academies are offered statewide, each lasting between four days to two weeks.
+The 2009 Summer Academies in Math, Science and Technology are being offered at 17 of Oklahoma’s colleges and universities in June, July and August.
+Twenty-two different academies are offered statewide, each lasting from four days to two weeks.
 Several academies allow students to live in the campus residence halls, while others let students travel to and from campus each day.

 The free academies, sponsored by the Oklahoma State Regents for Higher Education, are open to upcoming eighth through 12th graders.
-Each academy explores the latest trends in math, science and technology, giving students an opportunity to learn about fields such as aerospace, video game graphics and forensic science, to name a few.
+Each academy explores the latest trends in math, science and technology, giving students an opportunity to learn about fields such as video game graphics, forensic science and computer programming, to name a few.
 The academies use fun, hands-on activities and innovative software as students experiment both in the classroom and outdoors.
 Many academies also include field trips to some of the state’s top companies, science facilities and museums.

-“Since 1990, the Summer Academies have allowed more than 15,000 Oklahoma middle and high school students to see a college campus, many for the first time,” Chancellor Glen D. Johnson said.
-“After attending our Summer Academies, the students are more likely to attend college and hopefully have a broader perspective about the value of a college education.”
+“The Summer Academies are a great opportunity for middle and high school students to experience campus life and explore exciting careers for free,” Chancellor Glen D. Johnson said.
+“After attending our Summer Academies, students are more likely to attend and graduate from college.”

 Applications are now being accepted for the academies, and many have deadlines.
 Because the academies are free and enrollment is limited, students are encouraged to apply early.
 To qualify, students need to be entering eighth through 12th grade this fall.
 Officials emphasize the academies are not exclusive to top students, but instead are designed to give all students an opportunity to increase their interest and confidence in math, science and technology, and ultimately, expand their career and educational aspirations.

-Academy descriptions and contact information are available at www.okhighered.org/student-center.
-Students also can get information from their school counselors or by calling (800) 858-1840.
+Academy descriptions and contact information are available at www.okhighered.org/summer-academies/.
+Students can also get information from their school counselors or by calling (800) 858-1840.